telerik/winforms-docs/cloud-integration/aws/getting-started.md

 ![aws-getting-started003](images/aws-getting-started003.png)

 1. Chose the name and access (programmatic and/or management console).
-2. Chose permission policy - for the firs user you can use any of the existing policies(the third icon).
+2. Chose permission policy - for the first user you can use any of the existing policies(the third icon).
 3. Just confirm by pressing *Create User*.
 4. This is a summary page which allows you to download the user details in a csv file.
 Click Download and save the file.
 You will import this in Visual Studio.